 • Sustainable Investor Relations

 When ESG becomes the dominant benchmark in the capital market, investor relations (IR) must also change.
-Non-financial indicators are becoming more important in communication with investors, and new reporting formats such as TCFD or SASB are gaining in importance.
+Non-financial indicators are becoming more important in communication with investors, and new reporting formats such as EU-CSRD, TCFD or SASB are gaining in importance.
 In short, sustainable transformation must be demonstrated constantly, objectively and authentically.

-• Expert advisory committees
+• Expert advisory board

 • Surveys and insights